jeanruggiero/compostable/README.md

 Staying up late at night drinking Monster Energy drinks, while single-handly devouring pizzas and cookies in one hand and typing desperately on the computer with the other hand.

 ## What did you learn while building this?
+We learned how to build and design a website, CSS, image processing programming,
 ## What's next for your project?
+In the future, we will add samples of other utensils to the program.
+Ultimately, we want to build a machine that scan utensils,then filtering and directing them to the right compostable or plastic trash can.